latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 }
 ```

-**Entrepreneur Incentives:**
+**Creator Incentives:**
-- [Subnet creators](../glossary.md#subnet-creator) receive approximately 18% of alpha emissions by default
+- [Subnet creators](../glossary.md#subnet-creator) receive 18% of alpha emissions by default

-- This compensation rewards the intellectual and technical work of designing effective [subnet protocols](../glossary.md#subnet-protocol)
-- The cut is calculated before other distributions to ensure creators are compensated regardless of network performance
+- The cut is calculated before other distributions to ensure creators receive emissions regardless of network performance
 - Accumulated in `PendingOwnerCut` for distribution during the next [epoch](../glossary.md#tempo)

-This mechanism ensures that entrepreneurs who create valuable subnets are compensated for their ongoing contributions to the network's intellectual property.
+This mechanism ensures that developers who create valuable subnets receive ongoing emissions for their contributions to the network's protocol development.

-### 6. Root Dividend Processing
+### 6. Calculating Root Emissions

 ```rust